 Are there any special laws regarding predatory lending in Alabama?

-by lourdes.hamill , in category: Mortgage Loans , 8 months ago
+by lourdes.hamill , in category: Mortgage Loans , a year ago

 Are there any special laws regarding predatory lending in Alabama?